iptizer/k8s-workshop/docs/basics.md

     * Hint: There is no further parameter required.
 The information lies on a different route.

 <!-- `curl http://localhost:8001/api/v1/namespaces/kube-system/pods` -->

-## Container

-A container (Docker container) is a normal Linux process (from the perspective of a server).
-Meaning: On a server that runs a postgres database container, the database process can be seen and the host has access to everything.
-(When you are root.)

-The trick lies in the view of the process.
-The process is isolated from the server it runs on.
-Meaning from within the container, there is no access to the host node.
-(It can be configured, but usually access is prevented.)

-The benefit of a container comes from the fact, that it is shipped including all required libraries.
-It also decouples "application data" and "peresistent data".
-This solves a lot of issues, for example "dependendency problems" and "application update process".

 ### challenge - minikube ssh